 Section 7 of the 1996 Education Act states that parent/carers must ensure that children of compulsory school age receive efficient full-time education suitable to their age and ability, either by regular attendance at school or otherwise.
-A child is of compulsory school age the first term after their 5th birthday.
+A child is of compulsory school age the first term.